INTERVIEW 2024.5.25

 Q, We won against Sagan Tosu in the Levain Cup and advanced to the next stage.
 How do you want to continue this victory?

-Q, Please tell me your impression of Gamba Osaka.
+Q: Please tell us your impression of Gamba Osaka.

-A, first of all, I think it's just about expressing our own soccer.
-We want to firmly hold the ball and create many opportunities for scoring.
-Instead of prioritizing starting from defense to reduce goals, we want to establish a strong rhythm on the attacking side and take control of the entire game.
-We want to organize what kind of plays are required in both offense and defense and approach the game.
+A, first of all, I think we just need to express our own style of soccer.
+We want to maintain solid ball possession and create many opportunities that lead to goals.
+Rather than prioritizing defense to reduce conceding goals, we want to firmly establish rhythm in attack and take control of the entire match.
+We aim to organize what kind of play is required both offensively and defensively and approach the game accordingly.

 Q, It seems like the team is aiming to score additional points, rather than just playing defensively and trying to win.

-A, I think our characteristic is our attacking play, and we also set our defensive line high.
-By being aggressive, the risk of conceding goals increases, but we prioritize scoring goals first.
-If we can improve our defense, I think we can become even better in both offense and defense.
-In the Levain Cup match against Tosu, we set our line high and pressed aggressively on defense.
-We did concede goals, but we were able to feel once again that our ability to aggressively win the ball in high positions is one of our strengths.
-The players on our back line have high individual abilities, and we want to trust them and be conscious of pressing from the front.
+A, I believe that aggressive play is our strength, and defensively, we also set a high defensive line.
+Going on the attack increases the risk of conceding goals, but our priority is to score first.
+If we can also fix the issues in defense, I think we will improve even more in both offense and defense.
+In the Levain Cup match against Sagan Tosu, we played with a high line and a high-press defensive approach.
+Although we did concede a goal, the awareness to win the ball back high up the pitch reaffirmed one of our strengths.
+The players in the back line each have high individual abilities, and trusting those players behind us, we forwards want to strongly focus on pressing from the front.

 <Taishi Brandon NOZAWA>